rayjolt/100-days-of-code/log.md

 ### Day 56: 15 May 2018

-**Today's Progress**: Started week eight - this week is about anomaly detection.
+**Today's Progress**: Started week nine - this week is about anomaly detection.

 **Thoughts:** For this week I actually know the maths pretty well - anomaly detection is all about working with normal distributions.
 I remember learning about these in school, and while it has been a while, it seems I haven't forgotten very much of it.

+### Day 57: 16 May 2018

+**Today's Progress**: Finished the anomaly detection quiz.

+**Thoughts:** Today I learned about multivariate Gaussian distributions.
+It looks like they could be pretty useful for the right data set.
+Covariant matrixes came up again, which is making me think about studying more linear algebra.
+I'm also quite keen to get the course finished, though - only two and a half weeks to go, which is maybe one week in real time.